slexisvn/query_engine/docs/04-execution/29-logical-to-physical.md

 ## Exercises

+### Understand

+Why does a logical Join not tell you whether execution will use hashing or nested loops?

+### Practice

-1. Reproduce the join sweep above.
+1. **Observe.** Reproduce the join sweep above.
 Then set `QE_NESTED_LOOP_MAX_ROWS=4` and rerun the three-row case.
 Explain the operator you get instead, using the three cost numbers printed in this chapter.

-2. Use `CostRecorder` to print the term-by-term breakdown of `mergeJoinCostWithSorts(6000, 120000, false, false, 201658)`.
+2. **Observe.** Use `CostRecorder` to print the term-by-term breakdown of `mergeJoinCostWithSorts(6000, 120000, false, false, 201658)`.
 Which single term would have to disappear for the merge join to beat the hash join, and what would have to be true of the plan for it to disappear?

-3. Run `EXPLAIN ANALYZE` on the running query at 30,000 customers and find the operator with the worst q-error.
+3. **Extend (optional).** Run `EXPLAIN ANALYZE` on the running query at 30,000 customers and find the operator with the worst q-error.
 Then add a second predicate on `ORDERS` and see whether the error gets better or worse.

-4. Add a `PhysicalNodeType` of your own and point some logical node type's descriptor at it.
+4. **Extend (optional).** Add a `PhysicalNodeType` of your own and point some logical node type's descriptor at it.
 The change fails at execution rather than at planning — find where, and say what that tells you about how the two halves are connected.

-5. `canUsePerfectHashAggregate` caps groups at 256 and integer domains at 4,096.
+5. **Extend (optional).** `canUsePerfectHashAggregate` caps groups at 256 and integer domains at 4,096.
 Construct a table where a `GROUP BY` on an integer column with 200 distinct values spread over a range of 100,000 is rejected, and say which of the two limits rejected it.

+### Hints and expected observations

+The logical node expresses matching and row preservation.
+The physical planner selects an applicable algorithm using estimates, costs, and required properties.

 ## Recap

 - The **physical plan** is a second tree, carrying an operator type, an estimated cardinality, and a cost for every node.
 - Most logical nodes map to one operator through a **descriptor table**; only `JOIN` and `AGGREGATE` have `physicalType: null` and are decided by cost.
 - Costs are computed from **estimated** cardinalities annotated onto the logical tree before planning, so a bad estimate produces a slow plan rather than a wrong one. `EXPLAIN ANALYZE` shows the two side by side.
-- A join has up to three candidates — hash always, nested loop below `nestedLoopMaxRows`, merge whenever there are equi-keys — and `cheapest` takes the minimum.
+- A join has up to three candidates: hash, a size-gated nested loop, and an equi-key merge join. `cheapestFor` includes the cost of any ordering still required above the candidate.
 - A grouped aggregate has up to three candidates, with **`PerfectHashAggregate` gated on a small dense key domain** and `StreamAggregate` gated on the child already being sorted.
 - `planSatisfiedOrder` deletes a `Sort` and downgrades a `Top-N` to a `Limit` when the child's order already satisfies them.